mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/LTPABasedSample/Pods/IBMMobileFirstPlatformFoundation/README.md

 - **IBMMobileFirstPlatformFoundation**: Provides core functionality.
 It implements client-server connections, handles security, accesses server resources and handles their responses.
 Includes iOS and watchOS2 support.
 - **IBMMobileFirstPlatformFoundationJSONStore**: Enables the JSONStore feature for iOS native MobileFirst apps.
 It contains JSONStore native APIs.
-- **IBMMobileFirstPlatformFoundationPush: Provides support for push notifications from the server.
+- **IBMMobileFirstPlatformFoundationPush: Provides** support for push notifications from the server.
-- **IBMMobileFirstPlatformFoundationOpenSSLUtils: Provides support for encryption and decryption using OpenSSL.
+- **IBMMobileFirstPlatformFoundationOpenSSLUtils**: Provides support for encryption and decryption using OpenSSL.

 Each pod handles one or more iOS frameworks.
 All of the pods depend on, include and load the IBMMobileFirstPlatformFoundation pod/framework.